 How a Thousand Hills Cow Differs Drastically From His Feedlot Brothers

 Occasionally a 100% grass fed program will catch my eye, but none has held my attention like this one.

 Thousand Hills takes 100% grass fed one step further than many other ranchers.

 As we’ve just learned, 100% grass fed beef isn’t good enough anymore.
-It can still contain glyphosate, a proven probable carcinogen, bioengineered grains and even antibiotics!
+It can still contain glyphosate, a proven probable carcinogen, genetically engineered grains and even antibiotics!

-You need to know that the cows have spent their entire lifetime outdoors grazing, away from pesticides, antibiotics, and bioengineered grains.
+You need to know that the cows have spent their entire lifetime outdoors grazing, away from pesticides, antibiotics, and genetically engineered grains.
 And to know that for sure, you need to know the rancher.
 I’ve become well acquainted with the folks behind Thousand Hills.

 Thousand Hills cattle are holistically and humanely raised by independent Midwestern family farmers and are “lifetime grazed.”